 Customer experience remains the defining brand differentiator: 80% of customers say the experience a company provides is just as important as its products and services.
 However, customer demands can be tricky to meet at scale — for instance, 77% of customers expect to interact with someone immediately when they contact a company, and 67% expect companies to understand their needs as they change.

 Fortunately, there are multiple ways to boost customer experience at scale.

-- Over a third of customers express that they would be willing to pay extra for better customer support
+- Close to half of customers express that they would be willing to pay extra for better customer support.

 - If companies clearly explain why they are requesting personal data, customers are more likely to trust them with it — increasing opportunities to build great sales, commerce, marketing, and service experiences.

 “At Salesforce, we believe now is the time for companies to build secure, innovative, and efficient experiences with trust at the forefront,” said Affronti.
 “And insights from today’s ‘connected customers’ are an essential guide for how to do that.”

 - Download the full State of the Connected Customer report

 Data is from a double-blind survey of 11,000 consumers and 3,300 business buyers conducted from May 3 through July 14, 2023.
 Data was collected from respondents in Australia, Belgium, Canada, Denmark, Finland, France, Germany, India, Ireland, Italy, Japan, Netherlands, New Zealand, Norway, Philippines, Poland, Singapore, South Africa, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, United Kingdom, and the United States.
 Additional methodology and survey demographic details can be found in the State of the Connected Customer report.